This web page is updated with answers to frequently asked questions about implementation of 2025-2027 pay plan.

 What if I separated from employment prior to pay plan implementation?

-Employees who are no longer active employees within the Universities of Wisconsin on the implementation date will not receive pay plan.
+Employees who are not in pay status with the Universities of Wisconsin on the date pay plan is processed (implementation date) will not receive pay plan payments.

 Are Craftsworkers eligible for pay plan?